 - Clean and dry when cut.

 Until recently AAAF accepted hair down to 30cm in length.
-However, recent changes with our wig makers mean that we are now asking for longer lengths.
+However, recent changes with our wig makers mean that we are now asking for longer lengths of 36cm or above.
 This is to ensure that all the hair we receive is long enough to use and that all generous donations go to someone who needs them.
-However, if you have already cut your hair at 30cm of length, you are welcome to send it in to us and we will get it to someone in need.

 Step One: Fundraise (Optional)

 Get family and friends to support your hair donation by donating funds to help AAAF to continue our life changing work.
 Click here for information about setting up a fundraiser in support of the Hair Donation Program.